Join a committee

 If so, we would like to offer you the chance to help us deliver our strategic plan by taking up a voluntary leadership role.
 Joining a committee will give you the ability to work directly with our paid staff, and a wider team of ecologists.
 You will need a commitment to us and the ability to inspire and lead.

-Council helps run our Society, and gets involved in all our activities.
+The Board of Trustees helps run our Society, and gets involved in all our activities.
 Our members are nominated and elected annually by the membership at the Society’s Annual General Meeting, which is held in association with the Annual Meeting every December.
-If you are interested in joining our Council, please check our ‘Vacancies’ page for any opportunities.
+If you are interested in joining our Board, please check our ‘Vacancies’ page for any opportunities.

-If you would like to know more about being a Council member you are very welcome to contact our Executive Director, Hazel Norman.
+If you would like to know more about being a Board member you are very welcome to contact our Executive Director, Hazel Norman.

 This Committee is responsible for curriculum development at all levels of formal education including educational development projects, development and publication of teaching materials and production of careers advice.